 The benefits of having a health care institution like Mass General embedded in your city are really extraordinary, and that was illustrated during this crisis.

-The keys to Chelsea’s progress, according to Leslie Aldrich, executive director for Mass General’s Center for Community Health Improvement, were relationships and Mass General’s long standing commitment to community health.
+A year later, following a second surge during the cold weather months, virus rates are in decline in Chelsea.
+Along with masks and social distancing, one of the keys to Chelsea’s effort to control the outbreak, according to Leslie Aldrich, executive director for Mass General’s Center for Community Health Improvement, was Mass General’s long standing commitment to community health.

 “Mass General has been working for almost 50 years to establish relationships and trust in Chelsea,” says Ms. Aldrich.
 “Without those relationships and that investment, we could never have responded to the pandemic in the same way.”